10 BEST Manual Testing Tools (2025)

 Pros

-• Integrations with software tools such as Rally and VersionOne
+• You can easily integrate it with tools such as Rally and VersionOne

-• Easy filtration of test cases with version, keywords, test case ID version, etc.
+• Throughout my assessment, I found the easy filtration of test cases by version, keywords, and test case ID extremely useful

-• Provides reports like build-wise reports, multiple build execution reports, etc.
+• It provides reports like build-wise reports, multiple build execution reports, etc

 Cons